kingsgroupos/archivist/README.md

     Notes string
 }

-// structArgs is passed to struct.tpl when executing the code template. type structArgs struct {
+// structArgs is the object passed to struct.tpl when executing the code template. type structArgs struct {
     Pkg   string
     Nodes []*Node
 }

-// collectionArgs is passed to collection.tpl when executing the code template. type collectionArgs struct {
+// collectionArgs is the object passed to collection.tpl when executing the code template. type collectionArgs struct {
     Pkg                 string
     JSONFiles           []string